n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 13 - Advent of Cyber 2021.md

 ![Shell Connected](AoC-2021_Photos/Day_13/07_AoC_Day_13_12-29-21-Payload-Confirmed.png)

 Great!
-That payload works, now we just need to run it as administrator using *Iperius*
+That payload works, now we just need to run it as an administrator using *Iperius*

 #### Exploiting
 Now we are ready to stage the exploit.
 Choose `evil.bat` to run on the `Other processes` tab before the backup.